Project-Cartographer/H2Codez/README.md

   * AI command list (internal ID only)
   * HUD message (internal ID only)
   * Point reference (internal ID only)
-* Increase max 3D BSP depth.
 * Use default OS style for file/folder selection dialog.
+* In-game display settings option in Sapien.
 * Some misc changes and fixes.

 ## Installation